 Medicare has two main parts – one that covers hospital costs and another that handles some related expenses.

 Part A is hospital insurance and it helps people pay for inpatient hospitalizations, critical access hospitals (small facilities that give limited outpatient and inpatient services to people in rural areas), skilled nursing facilities (not custodial or long-term care), hospice care, and some home health care.

 Part B is medical insurance that people pay a monthly premium for.
 It helps people pay for doctors' services, outpatient hospital care, and some other medical services that Part A doesn't cover, such as the services of physical and occupational therapists, and some home health care.
 Part B helps pay for these covered services and supplies when they are medically necessary.

-In addition to the options made available through the Affordable Care Act, the following health insurance coverage is available to New Jersey residents.
+In addition to the options noted above, the following health insurance coverage is available to New Jersey residents.

-The Individual Health Coverage (IHC) Program was created to ensure that people without access to employer or government-sponsored healthcare programs could purchase health coverage for themselves and their families from a variety of private carriers.
+The Individual Health Coverage Program ensures that people without access to employer or government-sponsored healthcare programs can purchase health coverage for themselves and their families from private carriers.

 Individuals, regardless of their age or health status, are guaranteed renewable health coverage under standard individual health benefits plans designed by the Individual Health Coverage Program Board.

-The Small Employer Health Benefits (SEH) Program ensures that small employers have access to small group health benefits plans without regard to the occupation of the group, or the health status of any of the group's members; and that these employers have the ability to renew the coverage from year-to-year regardless of the group's claims experience or any changes in the health status of the group's members.
+The Small Employer Health Benefits Program ensures that small employers have access to small group health benefits plans without regard to the occupation of the group or the health status of any of the group's members.